 Citibank Quick Cash Loan: Best for short-term loans above $20,000

-For a minimum loan amount of S$20,000, Citibank Quick Cash Loan offers 3.99% interest rate (EIR 7.5% p.a) across all tenures.
+For a minimum loan amount of $20,000, Citibank Quick Cash Loan offers 3.99% interest rate (EIR 7.5% p.a.) across all tenures.
 This makes it one of the cheapest loans available for loan tenures of between 12-24 months.

-There are no processing fees for this loan but the 3.99% p.a interest rate only applies for only loan amount of S$20,000 and above.
+There are no processing fees for this loan but the 3.99% p.a. interest rate only applies for only loan amount of $20,000 and above.
 It is also only applicable for new to Citibank customers.
-Credit limit is up to 4x your monthly income.
+Interest rate for existing Citibank customers is at 4.55% (EIR 8.5% p.a.).
+Credit limit is up to 4x your monthly income and $0 processing fees.

 If you’re still undecided, we’ve compared all the personal loans being offered by banks so you can easily compare the various terms and conditions.
 Compare and apply through SingSaver now and save more with exclusive offers and better interest rates.